 Flat feet can be congenital or develop with age or as a result of an injury.
 Here are the common causes:

-• Tendon weakness: When the muscles and ligaments supporting the ankle wear down, the foot arch weakens and flattens.
+- Tendon weakness: When the muscles and ligaments supporting the ankle wear out, the foot arch weakens and flattens.

-• Excess weight: Being overweight can increase the load on the feet, contributing to this problem.
+- Excess weight: Being overweight can increase the load on your feet, contributing to this problem.

 What Are the Symptoms?

-Flat feet generally cause pain, especially around the ankle and sole of the foot.
+Flat feet generally causes pain, especially around the ankle and sole of the foot.
 Additionally, you may notice that the inner parts of your shoes wear out more quickly.
-When standing for long periods or walking, you may experience pain in your legs and back.
+When you stand for long periods or walk, you may experience pain in your legs and back.

 How Is It Treated?